 The children experience many enriching activities that add to their lives and give a pleasant intermission from the daily routine experiences within the Montessori classroom.
 Beyond the activities that are already incorporated into the curriculum, we offer special programs run by independent instructors.

-You will find short descriptions of the optional specialist program listed below:
+You will find short descriptions of the optional specialist programs listed below:

 Soccer shots is a nationally recognized program that offers a high-energy, fun, and age appropriate introduction to the wonderful game of soccer for children ages 3 to 6 years old.
 The coaches work on improving children’s gross motor skills and teaching children important concepts such as teamwork, sharing, and respect.